-Small Water Works (SWW) funding supports costs related to small water systems for licensed child care centres.
+Small water works funding supports costs related to small water systems for licensed child care centres.

-First Nations that have historically received SWW funding have received an allocation in 2020-21.
-SWW funding is available through detail code A515 - Small Water Works.
-This allocation can be found in the Budget Schedule of the child care agreement, if applicable.
+First Nations that have historically received small water works funding have received an allocation in 2021-22.
+This funding is available through detail code A515 - Small Water Works.
+This allocation can be found in the Budget Schedule of the child care Agreement, if applicable.

-SWW funding is for licensed child care centres that are on small water systems.
-SWW funding should be used to support regular ongoing water testing and maintenance expenses, which are limited to the following expense categories - laboratory testing, chemicals, supplies/filters, courier costs, maintenance of water treatment equipment including replacement UV bulbs and training.
+Small water works funding is for licensed child care centres that are on small water systems.
+This funding should be used to support regular ongoing water testing and maintenance expenses, which are limited to the following expense categories - laboratory testing, chemicals, supplies/filters, courier costs, maintenance of water treatment equipment including replacement UV bulbs and training.